-Firewall M ode Securit Context
+Firewall M Firewall Mode Security Context

-Routed Transparent Multiple
+Command Mode Multiple

-Command Mode Single Context System
+Routed Transparent Single Context System

 Global configuration • • • • •

 The default password for enable level 15 (the default level) is blank.
-To reset the password to be blank, do not enter any text for the password.
+To reset the password to be blank, do not enter any value for the password argument.